meshery/meshery/docs/pages/project/contributing/contributing-docs.md

   Automatically the `Gemfile.lock` will update once the `make site` is given (for Windows, run `bundle exec jekyll serve` if WSL2 isn't present)

-**WARNING: If you have followed the second step then please don't commit the changes made on `Gemfile` and `Gemfile.lock` in your branch to preserve integrity, else the CI action will fail to generate the site preview during PR**.
+**WARNING: If you have followed the third step then please don't commit the changes made on `Gemfile` and `Gemfile.lock` in your branch to preserve integrity, else the CI action will fail to generate the site preview during PR**.

 ### Create a Pull Request